The Amish in Ohio: 2024 Guide (70+ Communities)

 Farming has decreased in the Holmes County, OH Amish settlement

-Holmes County is also notable for having a high percentage of Amish children which attend public schools.
-While still a minority compared to those in private schools, many more parents elect to send their children to local public schools than do so in the similarly-sized community at Lancaster County.
+Holmes County is also notable for having a high percentage of Amish children who attend public schools.
+While still a minority compared to those attending Amish-run schools, many more parents elect to send their children to local public schools than do so in the similarly-sized community at Lancaster County.

 The Swartzentruber Amish

-The Swartzentruber Amish are one of the most conservative Amish groups.
+The Swartzentruber Amish are arguably the most conservative Amish group.
 They originated in 1913 as the result of a division in Holmes County, and it is here that they have their largest population today.

 Swartzentruber buggies are easily discerned by their lack of orange slow-moving vehicle triangles.
 Swartzentruber Amish resist change and have only slowly adopted modern conveniences.
 The presence of an outhouse, lack of indoor plumbing, and dirt lanes are all signs of a Swartzentruber home, and reflect the group’s emphasis on plainness and tradition.